cromatyt/sysopslab-docker/README.md

     email = custom@email.addr
 ```

-For checking:

-- Go to your gitdir path
-- execute `git init` your folder isn't a git repository
-- look at `git config -l` output

 # Gitea

 If you forgot to create admin user at gitea initialization, go to gitea container and create an admin gitea user: